videosdk-live/videosdk-docs/docs/guide/video-on-demand/features/delete-encoding-job.md

 ---
-title: Get Encoding Job Details
+title: Delete Encoding Job
 hide_title: false
 hide_table_of_contents: false
-description: This guide will explain get encoding job details.
+description: This guide will explain delete encoding job.
-sidebar_label: Get Encoding Job Details
+sidebar_label: Delete Encoding Job
-pagination_label: Get Encoding Job Details
+pagination_label: Delete Encoding Job
 keywords:
-  - Get Encoding Job Details
+  - Delete Encoding Job
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: Get Encoding Job Details
+slug: delete-encoding-job
 ---

-# Get Encoding Job Details
+# Delete Encoding Job

-In this guide you will get to know about how to get details of particular encoding job. you just need to paas jobId in path parameter.
+NOTE: You can only deleted those encoding job which current status is "queued".

-If wish you also see the job details in your dashboard.
+This guide will provide an overview of how to delete encoded job using videoSDK API.

 ### Path Params